chrisvneal/pixelartmaker_udacity/README.md

 # Pixel Art Maker Project
 This project was created as a final project for the [Udacity | Grow With Google Scholarship Challenge](https://www.udacity.com/grow-with-google).
+The name was recently changed to **udacity_pixel-artmaker**

 ## Technologies Used
 Basic front end technologies were used as I am still learning the fundamentals of